What is Formula 1?

 Rules and Regulations

 Formula 1 is considered to be quite a dangerous sport.
 In addition, any little engineering change can give a team a lot of advantage over others.
-Therefore, there are a lot of rules that refer to safety, car regulation, and on track behavior that must be followed by drivers and teams.
+Therefore, there are a lot of rules that refer to safety, car regulation, and on-track behavior that must be followed by drivers and teams.
 Take a look at some of the most important rules and regulations in F1:

 Although it was allowed in the past, cars are not allowed to refuel during a race, and thus must start the race with full tanks.
+Each car is engineered to carry enough fuel to travel the entire distance of a two-hour race.

 Referees and Officials